Evrim Akın

-Biography

 Early years

+She is from Paternal side of Albanian origin and from Maternal side of Kurdish roots.
 Evrim Akın, who lost her father at the age of 17, started her acting career as a trainee at Konak Municipal Theater in İzmir.
 Then she got enrolled in Müjdat Gezen Art School.
 There she met Ümit Çırak, and at the age of 17 married him.
 The marriage was short-lived and they divorced.

 Career

 Akın appeared on several sketches of İbo Show.
 She had her television debut as an actress with the role of Çiçek on İmparator, a TV series written and directed by İbrahim Tatlıses for Show TV.

 After appearing in minor roles, Akın's main breakthrough came with the hit sitcom Avrupa Yakası, in which she portrayed Selin Yerebakan.
 She then had the leading role Nana, in popular fantasy child series Bez Bebek.
+Between 2011 and 2013, she was a cast member on atv's series Alemin Kıralı and portrayed Jülide.

+In 2019, she joined the cast of Güldür Güldür Show and started portraying different characters.
+Akın has received many awards and nomination throughout her career.

+As Tv Host

 In 2007, she joined Müjdat Gezen, Levent Kırca and Peker Açıkalın as a judge on the TV program Güldür Bakalım.
 She later worked as a presenter on the program Koca Kafalar TV.
 Akın continued her career as a TV presenter with TV8's competition program Uzman Avı.
-Between 2011–2013, she was a cast member on atv's series Alemin Kıralı and portrayed Jülide.
 She then presented the program Ev Kuşu on Show TV.
 She then served as a coach on Show TV's competition program Piramit.
-Between 2016–2019, she presented children's program Çocuktan Al Haberi on the same channel.
-In 2019, she joined the cast of Güldür Güldür Show and started portraying different characters.
-Akın has received many awards and nomination throughout her career.
+Between 2016 and 2019, she presented children's program Çocuktan Al Haberi on the same channel.

-Family

-She is from Paternal side of Albanian origin and from Maternal side of Kurdish roots.